 Employers in these states must pay the full tipped minimum wage regardless of an employee's tip earnings.

-The FLSA allows employers to pay some employees an hourly wage lower than the federal minimum wage rate in certain circumstances.
+The FLSA allows employers to pay some employees an hourly wage below the federal minimum wage rate under specific circumstances.
 This is known as a subminimum wage.
-To do this compliantly, employers must hold the appropriate work certificate from the U.S. Wage and Hour Division.
+To do this compliantly, employers must hold the appropriate work certificate from the U.S. Department of Labor's Wage and Hour Division.

-Under federal law, business owners that employ the following workers in these situations can pay a subminimum wage:
+Under federal law, business owners who employ the following workers in these situations can pay a subminimum wage:

 In 2020, the U.S. Commission on Civil Rights called to end subminimum wages for workers with disabilities due to a lack of wage regulation, the inability to access a living wage, and the exploitation of these individuals in the workplace.